apache/cordova-docs/docs/en/edge/cordova/events/events.batterycritical.md

 The event fires when the percentage of battery charge has reached the critical battery threshold.
 The value is device-specific.

-The `batterycritical` handler is called with an object that contains two properties:
+The `batterycritical` handler is passed an object that contains two
+properties:

 - __level__: The percentage of battery charge (0-100). _(Number)_
 - __isPlugged__: A boolean that indicates whether the device is plugged in. _(Boolean)_